AM Morning Programs Main Icon

 Grades 4, 5, 6

-In this class, students will be taught the fundamentals of cooking, including techniques and safety practices in the kitchen and cooking environment.
-They will be introduced to the background behind some of the dishes we make and their cultural relevance.
+Students will be taught the fundamentals of cooking, including techniques and safety practices in the kitchen and cooking environment.
+They will also learn the chemistry of cooking through activities that demonstrate what happens to mixtures when heat or cold is applied or when ingredients are combined to form reactions that lead to new flavors and textures.
+Through this culinary adventure, students will be introduced to the background behind some of the dishes we make and their cultural relevance.
 As we build our culinary repertoire, students will create a class cookbook that includes the different recipes made in class.

 IMPORTANT: For this class, students must be within the listed grade levels to enroll (completed grade 3 and entering grade 4 through entering grade 6).
 Notify the office of any food sensitivities or dietary restrictions as sampling food will be a part of this class.